G-essien/requirement-analysis/README.md

 By investing time and effort into Requirement Analysis, software projects can avoid common pitfalls, deliver value to users, and meet business objectives effectively.

+## Key Activities in Requirement Analysis

+Requirement Analysis involves several critical activities that help define and refine the needs of a software project.
+Below are the five key activities:

+- **Requirement Gathering**
+  - Collect initial information from stakeholders, including business objectives and user needs.
+  - Use interviews, surveys, and brainstorming sessions to ensure all perspectives are captured.

+- **Requirement Elicitation**
+  - Dive deeper into understanding stakeholder expectations and uncover hidden requirements.
+  - Techniques include workshops, focus groups, and prototyping to clarify ambiguities.

+- **Requirement Documentation**
+  - Organize the gathered requirements into clear, structured formats such as use cases, user stories, or requirement specifications.
+  - Ensure the documentation is accessible and understandable to all stakeholders.

+- **Requirement Analysis and Modeling**
+  - Evaluate the documented requirements for feasibility, consistency, and completeness.
+  - Use visual tools like flowcharts, data models, and mockups to represent complex requirements.

+- **Requirement Validation**
+  - Confirm with stakeholders that the documented requirements accurately reflect their needs.
+  - Validate requirements for technical feasibility, business alignment, and clarity.

+These activities are essential for creating a shared understanding of the project goals and ensuring a solid foundation for design and development.